okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 We can also do `sudo chef-client -z --runlist "recipe[cookbook::recipe]"` to run a particular recipe.

-For running multiple cookbook recipes, we could do `sudo chef-client -z --runlist "recipe[cookbook::recipe],recipe[another-cookbook::recipe]"`
+For running multiple cookbook recipes, we could do `sudo chef-client -z --runlist "recipe[cookbook::recipe],recipe[another-cookbook::recipe]"`.